-- 0 Absent reflex
+- O Absent reflex

 - 1 Hypoactive reflex

-- 2 Normal, Increased, or Clonus reflex
+- Normal, Increased, or Clonus reflex

-- -9 Unable to evaluate
+- -9 Unable to evaluate or Did not assess

 If the participant has, for example, one foot in a cast or an amputated foot, then record and initial this information in the margin.
 Circle -9 for that foot.
 If you cannot obtain a reflex even after multiple attempts, circle 0.
 Some individuals do not have a reflex but this is not necessarily an indication of a neurologic problem.